About ABA Therapy

 7 Dimensions of ABA

-ABA therapy addresses seven core concepts that are pertinent to ensuring children with autism receive help based on meaningful research and treatment.
-The concepts are known as the seven dimensions of ABA, and regardless of which ABA services your child receives, they will address these characteristics in some way.
+ABA therapy focuses on seven key concepts.
+These concepts help ensure that children with autism get support based on solid research and effective treatment.
+The ideas are called the seven dimensions of ABA.
+No matter what ABA services your child gets, they will cover these features in some way.

 The seven dimensions of ABA include: